-An extract from Laura Blacklow’s book New Dimensions in Photo Processes.
+An extract from Laura Blacklow’s book New Dimensions in Photo Processes on how to make casein pigment prints.

 Always be careful when handling chemicals.
 Read the health and safety instructions.